 “Through spontaneity we are re-formed into ourselves.”

-We’ll meet Saturday and Sunday, May 20th and 21st, from 10am – 4pm, with an hour lunch break at 1pm.
+We’ll meet: Saturday and Sunday, November 11th & 12th, from 10am to 4pm, with an hour lunch break at 1pm.

 Tuition: $250.
-A few sliding scale spots are available.
-Full tuition is required to hold your space, which is refundable (minus a $50 deposit) if you cancel by April 20th.
+A few sliding-scale spots are available.
+Full tuition is required to hold your space, which is refundable (minus a $50 deposit) if you cancel by October 11.
 I accept checks or PayPal.
+Please ask if you need a payment plan.

 Quotes about the workshop: